Francis Hindes Groome

-Francis Hindes Groome (30 August 1851 – 24 January 1902) was a writer and foremost commentator of his time on the Romani people, their language, life, history, customs, beliefs, and lore.
+Francis Hindes Groome (30 August 1851 – 24 January 1902), nicknamed the “Tarno Rye”, was a writer and foremost commentator of his time on the Romani people, their language, life, history, customs, beliefs, and lore.

 He was the son of Robert Hindes Groome, Archdeacon of Suffolk.

 Life

 Groome was born at his father's rectory in Monk Soham, Suffolk, on 30 August 1851.
 He was educated at Ipswich School, where his lifelong interest in Romanies was sparked, and continued at Oxford University.
 He left Oxford without taking a degree, spent some time at the University of Göttingen, in Germany, and then for six years lived with Romani at home and abroad.
 He married a woman of Romani blood, Esmeralda Locke, in 1876 and settled down to regular literary work in Edinburgh.